mstocco/mariostoc.co/content/traininglog/20201129-ironman2021-39weeksout.md

 <!---->
 It was a similar on the rollers in that I stopped for briefly to take some layers off, drink some Gatorade and after 40 minutes, a full on bathroom break.
 Total time easy spinning was 60 minutes out of a 63 minute activity.

-Speaking of Gatorade, this was a 750ml bottle with 200 calories mixed before the run but consumed before and during the the time on the bike.
+Speaking of Gatorade, that was a 500ml bottle with 200 calories consumed before and during the the time on the bike.

 ### BEAUTIFUL EVENING ALONG THE GORGE
 ![Gorge Waterway Sunset](/assets/jpg/gorge-20201201.jpeg)